APTITUDE-Consortium/wp2-trust-specifications/topics/trust-management-process.md

 * Certificate authority manages certificate issuance on the base of the information in the register (VAT+LEI and other specs).
 There are different sectors that act in different ways.

-Data schemas are provided for these elements (and most of them are “mandatory”):
+Registrar could include the engagement of the CA in the registration process, according to

-## Access (WRPAC) and registration (WRPRC) certificate issuance
+# Access (WRPAC) and registration (WRPRC) certificate issuance
-In order to make the entity and its license effectevely operational in OID4VP and OID4VCI protocols, a certificate authority has to provide the authentication keys, and so it issues a WRPAC and WRPRC.
+In order to make the entity and its license effectevely operational in OID4VP and OID4VCI protocols, a certificate authority has to provide the authentication keys, and so it issues a WRPAC and WRPRC (Regulatory requirements are described in Annex E , data model in Annex B of ETSI 119 475).
 This step requires a mutual authentication: the certificate authority must identify the applicant entity, and the entity must be able to check if the CA is present with this role in the trusted lists.
 The CA so access the national register using management apis and provides the certificates according to certificate profile and policy requirements, described in ETSI 119.475 and referred in Annex V of CIR amendment draft.